workergnome/d3/source/examples/general_update_pattern/index.html.md

 In this code, for each element in the `enter` group, we append a new `circle` element.
 We then calculate its properties from the data that has been joined with it.

+For a full explanation and demo, see the  [General Update Pattern](http://bl.ocks.org/mbostock/3808218) article.